norepy0317/Project-2-fr/README.md

 Designing a user-friendly interface in a terminal-based environment.
 In addition, the project demonstrated how to structure code for clarity and maintainability, which is an important skill for future software development tasks.

-8. Overall Quality of Report
-This report adheres to a clear and organized structure, providing detailed explanations of the project’s objectives, significance, implementation, and testing.
-The technical aspects of the code are explained in a manner that is accessible to both technical and non-technical readers, ensuring that the report meets academic standards for clarity, conciseness, and professionalism.